Wire Mesh for Concrete Slab: Comprehensive Guide

 Wire Mesh

-• Wire mesh is the reinforcement of choice for concrete slabs that are 4” thick or less.
+• Cost-Effective: Wire mesh is less expensive than rebar but also provides less reinforcement strength.
+It is suitable for concrete slabs 4 inches thick or less.

 Choosing Between Rebar and Wire Mesh for Concrete Slab